renovatebot/renovate/docs/usage/self-hosted-configuration.md

 It must be set to a GitHub Organization name and not a GitHub user account.
 When set, "allow edits by maintainers" will be false for PRs because GitHub does not allow this setting for organizations.

-This can be used if you're migrating from user-based forks to organization-based forks.
+This can be used if you are migrating from user-based forks to organization-based forks.

-If you've set a `forkOrg` then Renovate will:
+If you have set a `forkOrg` then Renovate will:

 1. Check if a fork exists in the preferred organization before checking it exists in the fork user's account
 1. If no fork exists: it will be created in the `forkOrg`, not the user account